Billy Doolan

-Frederick William Doolan Jnr (born 1952), also known as Billy Doo, is an Australian Indigenous artist who lives in Townsville, Queensland but does most of his current artwork in Melbourne, Victoria.
+Frederick William Doolan, Jr. (born 1952), also known as Billy Doo, is an Australian Indigenous artist who lives in Townsville, Queensland but has done of his artwork in Melbourne, Victoria.

 He was featured in two 2011-2012 exhibitions, a one-man show titled "Between Sky and Sea" at the Italian Institute of Culture in Melbourne which ran from 28 October 2010 to 20 April 2012 and a major show which exhibited in Italy from 11 February 2011 to 28 August 2011 titled "Dreamtime Lo Spirito Dell'Arte Aborigena".
 It was held at MAN Museum, Nuoro, Sardinia and final attendance figures were 25,000.
 In addition some 2000 school children ranging from late primary school level to early secondary attended classes at the Museum to be taught some basic elements of Australian Aboriginal art and culture.
 Almost 90 Aboriginal artists from all over Australia were featured and over 350 items were exhibited making it the largest public showing of its type to be shown overseas.
 Twenty two of Billys' pieces were chosen for the exhibition which made him the largest single contributor.
 Curators in Australia were Maree Clarke from the Koori Heritage Trust, Amanda Reynolds from Stella Stories and Giovanna Gotti, the senior curator for the Egyptian Art Museum in Turin.

+In 2016 Billy was invited to be the artist in residence at the Hong Kong Institute of Education.
+During his residency he taught students on his art practice, highlighting the uniqueness of First Nations art in North Queensland.

+The HKIE is a UNESCO school and the artist was a guest of honour at an international symposium which was held during his stay there.
+He completed a suite of large scale paintings based on his travels in Hong Kong.